NeikiDev/NeikiDev.github.io/tip-v2-build/docs/privacy.md

 _Last updated: 31.05.2025_

 **Your privacy is important to us.
-This Privacy Policy outlines how Uncover it ("we", "our", or "us") collects, uses, and protects the information you provide when using our website.**
+This Privacy Policy outlines how Threat Insights Portal ("we", "our", or "us") collects, uses, and protects the information you provide when using our website.**

 ### Information We Collect